junfuture1103/kAFL_graph/README.md

 this is kAFL Performance measurement tool

 ## Usage
-after you git clone this repository,
+after you git clone this repository, you have to bring your .csv file
 ### 1. Install Gnuplot
 ```
    sudo apt install gnuplot